aspineon/specification-pattern/README.md

 ## Simple use case

-Whe have a person class with attributes brith day and we want to know if he is adult.
+Simple use case: We have a person class with a birthdate attribute and we want to know if he is an adult.
 The straigtforward approach is create the custom parametrized specification.

 ```java